 Q: What is the difference between oil shale and tar sands?

 A: Oil shale is a rock, tar sands is sand, so dust.
 The process is also different.

 Q: Where else in the world would we find oil shale projects?

 A: There has been an oil shale industry in the European nation of Estonia for many years, mainly as a source of power for the country’s energy network.
 Oil shale industries have also been developed in China and Brazil, and are under development in the USA, Russia, Morocco and Jordan.

 Carbon-based fuels will be needed for decades to come for road and rail freight, shipping and aviation.
-The world’s economy is based on the ability to transport people, food and goods and there are no emerging technologies which have the energy density capability to power heavy transport.
+The world’s economy is based on the ability to transport people, food, medicines and other goods, and there are no emerging technologies which have the energy density capability to power heavy transport.